Write the title of your PhD project.

 All applicants (4+4 and 5+3) must fill our the form for the timetable.
 The last part of the form is for 4+4 applicants with an active Master's degree programme.

 It is mandatory to use our form for the timetable.
-Your application will be rejected if you do not use our form.
+Your application will be rejected if you do not use our form for the timetable.

 Timetable for the PhD degree programme and plan for the PhD project